-The Senior Manager, Innovations will work closely with ISEAL’s leadership to deliver on two of ISEAL’s strategic priorities in this rapidly changing environment – providing expertise on credible practices and systems and working to catalyse and share learning around systems’ improvement and innovation.
+The Senior Manager, Innovations will work closely with ISEAL’s leadership to deliver on two of ISEAL’s strategic priorities– providing expertise on credible practices and systems and working to catalyse and share learning around systems’ improvement and innovation.

-The Senior Manager will be the technical lead, technical advisor, or project/grant manager on multiple projects in ISEAL’s portfolio (which range from researching and testing innovations, to running global consultations, to promoting better management and use of data, to supporting collaborative approaches to advance specific sustainability topics).
-Examples of the types of projects in which the Senior Manager could be involved initially include the development of guidance for the expanded application of ISEAL’s Credibility Principles, the definition of credible practices for sustainability tools that promote continual improvement and identifying and supporting innovative strategies for rapidly scaling the reach and impact of sustainability standards.
-The Senior Manager will also play a leading role in ISEAL’s innovations work stream - incubating ambitious projects and synthesizing and communicating the learning emerging from Innovations Fund grants.
+The role will work on a diverse range of projects in ISEAL’s portfolio, taking on a variety of roles including technical lead, technical advisor, or project/grant manager.
+Examples of the types of projects include defining credible practices for standards that promote continual improvement or are applied at a landscape level, and identifying and supporting innovative strategies for rapidly scaling the reach and impact of sustainability standards.
+The Senior Manager will play a leading role in ISEAL’s innovations work stream - incubating ambitious projects and synthesizing and communicating the learning emerging from Innovations Fund grants.

-As a technical manager at ISEAL, the Senior Manager will be looked to internally and in the wider standards community for guidance and expertise on standards system design and development.
-This role will also be partly responsible for delivering technical training and services to sustainability standards and their users and answering technical queries.
+The Senior Manager will be looked to internally and in the wider standards community for guidance and expertise on standards system design and development.
 This might involve contributing to ISEAL’s Code compliance, Code revision, and membership criteria review processes and leading technical conversations as part of ISEAL’s communities of practice and public events.

 Technical expertise and innovation

-- Lead delivery on selected innovations and credibility-related projects, professionally implementing project activities to achieve desired results
+- Lead delivery on selected innovations and credibility-related projects

 - Apply technical knowledge about standards systems to delivery of projects; consultation processes; guidance or Code development; technical conversations with members and external stakeholders; training, services and compliance reviews; and responses to technical queries

-- Support the delivery of ISEAL’s Innovations programme by providing leadership across teams in the capture and sharing of learning from ISEAL’s Innovation Fund grants, and by working with ISEAL staff and members to cultivate and support Innovation Fund proposals
+- Share learning from ISEAL’s Innovation Fund grants, and work with ISEAL staff and members to cultivate and support Innovation Fund proposals

 - Deliver or co-deliver training on relevant technical topics